-- Place the front screen back onto the workstation, ensuring that it is correctly aligned on the front screen studs. - Place a front screen washer on each of the 4 corner front screen studs. - Tighten 4 front screen knobs onto the 4 corner studs by turning the knobs clockwise.
-Take care not to over tighten or cross thread the front screen knobs. - Place the remaining front screen washers on the front screen studs, ensuring that there is 1 washer on each stud. - Tighten remaining front screen knobs onto the front screen studs by turning the knobs clockwise.
+- Place the front screen back onto the workstation, ensuring that it is correctly aligned on the front screen studs. - Tighten 4 front screen knobs onto the 4 corner studs by turning the knobs clockwise.
+Take care not to over tighten or cross thread the front screen knobs. - Tighten remaining front screen knobs onto the front screen studs by turning the knobs clockwise.
 Take care not to over tighten or cross thread the front screen knobs.
-The knobs should be tight enough to compress the seal underneath the front screen. - Reinstall the Ezee Sleeves - Reinstall the glove port covers. - Plug the workstation back in at the mains. - Switch the workstation on. - Allow the temperature to rise to within 2°C of set point. - Switch the humidity controls on at the main menu - Select the required modes from the Gas Control menu. - Cells can be reintroduced to the workstation from the alternative storage facility.
+The knobs should be tight enough to compress the seal underneath the front screen. - Reinstall the Ezee-Sleeves - Reinstall the glove port covers. - Plug the workstation back in at the mains. - Switch the workstation on. - Allow the temperature to rise to within 2°C of set point. - Switch the humidity controls on at the main menu - Select the required modes from the Gas Control menu. - Cells can be reintroduced to the workstation from the alternative storage facility.

-Note: Do not install the front screen knobs without a front screen washer.
-Installing the front screen knobs without the front screen washer will damage the front screen.
-Take care not to over tighten the front screen knobs, as this will also damage the front screen.
+Note: Take care not to over tighten the front screen knobs, as this will damage the front screen.